jasgreene-scp/yale-coding-project-jg/README.md

 # yale-coding-project-jg

 I spent approximately 30 hours working on this as API's were relatively new to me.
 I was able to get my backend working and had I had a little more time, a day or so, I would have been able to get my front end working to display the correct plots/information.
+The current selection available in my dropdowns were also just some hardcoed placeholders.

 (not applicatble since front end is not currently communicating with backend in my code)⚠️ Queries may take a bit to run due to full dataset size (100k) and cohort logic.
 This is expected behavior.
 Optimazation efforts may be applied at a later time to fix latency issues.